Green Bean Almondine with Bacon

 Step 5

 Combine ingredients.
-Add the beans back to the pot and heat them back up.
-Toss with remaining butter, lemon juice and zest, salt, and pepper.
-Then top with the browned almonds and crumbled bacon.
+Add the cooked green beans to the skillet and heat them back up.
+Toss with remaining butter, a squeeze of fresh lemon juice, lemon zest, salt, and pepper.
+Then top with the crunchy toasted almonds and crumbled bacon.
 Stir and serve hot.

 How to Prep Ahead: